Auditions for an 8-actor production of The Courage to Right a Woman’s Wrongs

 OTHER INFORMATION

-There is free parking onsite for callbacks, rehearsals, and performances in Burien, which are located about 6 blocks from the Burien Transit Center.
+There is free parking onsite for callbacks and rehearsal location in Burien, which is about 6 blocks from Burien Transit Center.
+There is also free parking at all performance locations in the parks.

 $400 stipend provided.